HuntaBadday/HuntaBaddayCPUmod/README.md

 ```

 ### Interval Timers
-Each interval consists of a 16-bit read-only Timer Counter and a 16-bit write only Timer Latch.
+Each interval timer consists of a 16-bit read-only Timer Counter and a 16-bit write only Timer Latch.
 Data written to the timer are latched in the Timer Latch, while data read from the timer are the present contents of the Time Counter.
 The timers can be used independently or linked for extended operations.
 The various timer modes allow generation of time delays and variable frequency output.
 Utilizing the CNT input, the timers can count external pulses or measure frequency, pulse width and delay times of external signals.
-Each time has an associated control register, providing independant control of the following functions:
+Each timer has an associated control register, providing independant control of the following functions:

 #### Start/Stop
 A control bit allows the timer to be started and stopped.